oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 aggregation of the components will define a Command-body that is meaningful in the context of threat hunting.

+The OpenC2 *Language Specification* [[OpenC2-Lang-v1.1](#openc2-lang-v11)]
-This specification identifies the applicable components of an OpenC2 Command.
+identifies the applicable components of an OpenC2 Command.
 The components of an OpenC2 Command include:

-* Action:  A subset of the Actions defined in the OpenC2 Language Specification that are meaningful in the context of threat hunting.
+* **Action**:  A subset of the Actions defined in the OpenC2 Language Specification that are meaningful in the context of threat hunting.
     * This profile SHALL NOT define Actions that are external to